Skip to content

 Several factors shape Clay County’s 2025 market:

-- Economic Strength: A 4.0% unemployment rate and employers like Ford and Cerner support housing demand.
+• Economic Strength: A low unemployment rate (around 4.0%) and major employers like Ford and Cerner support strong housing demand and job stability.

-- New Construction: National permits rose 2.5% year-over-year, with Liberty and Smithville adding homes at a steady pace.
+• New Construction: Permits show steady additions, with Liberty and Smithville adding new homes at a moderate pace to help meet demand.

-- Quality of Life: Parks, trails, and top schools like Liberty Public Schools attract families.
+• Quality of Life: Top-rated public schools, notably the Liberty Public Schools district, along with scenic parks and trails, attract families and contribute to property value stability.
 Low flood risk (9% of properties) supports investment potential.

 Tips for Buyers, Sellers, and Investors